kyleaoman/martini/README.rst

 MARTINI works with ``python3`` (version ``3.7`` or higher), and does not support ``python2``.

 Stable releases are available via PyPI_ (``pip install astromartini``) and the numbered releases (starting from 2.0.0) on github.
 The github main branch is actively developed: things will change, bugs will happen.
-Any feedback is greatly appreciated via github or kyle.a.oman@durham.ac.uk.
+Any feedback is greatly appreciated via github issues or kyle.a.oman@durham.ac.uk.

 .. _PyPI: https://pypi.org/
 .. _kyle.a.oman@durham.ac.uk: mailto:kyle.a.oman@durham.ac.uk

-The easiest way to install martini is from PyPI by doing ``python3 -m pip install astromartini``.
+The easiest way to install MARTINI is from PyPI by doing ``python3 -m pip install astromartini``.
 Output to ``.fits`` files is supported by default; if output to ``.hdf5`` format is desired use ``python3 -m pip install astromartini[hdf5_output]`` instead.
 This will also handle the installation of the required dependencies.
 Other optional features require additional dependencies hosted on PyPI.
 In particular, EAGLE, Illustris/TNG and Simba users who wish to use the custom source modules for those simulations in MARTINI can automatically install the optional dependencies with ``python3 -m pip install astromartini[eaglesource]``, or ``[simbasource]`` or ``[tngsource]``.

 ..
 INSTALLATION_NOTES_END_LABEL